 Would I Stay At The Hotel Havana Libre Again?

-The hotel feels like its held together with nothing more than bubble gum and duct tape.
-At $173 USD per night and with so many rooms there’s no excuse for this hotel to not be spectacular in every way.
+The hotel feels like it’s held together with nothing more than bubble gum and duct tape.
+At $173 USD per night and with so many rooms, there’s no excuse for this hotel to not be spectacular in every way.
 There’s no excuse for so much disrepair.

-For anything over $30USD per night I would not stay at this hotel again.
-That is unless the hotel has a serious upgrade and fixes all of its problems.
+For anything over $30USD per night, I would not stay at this hotel again.
+That is, unless the hotel has a serious upgrade and fixes all of its problems.

 Where Can I Get More Information About Cuba?

-My Cuba FAQ page will save you a lot of time and a significant amount of money on your trip to Cuba.
-Cuba is not the sort of destination in which you can just arrive unprepared.
+My Cuba travel guide will save you a lot of time and money on your next trip to Cuba.
+Cuba is not the sort of destination in which you can arrive unprepared.
+Read the most complete Cuba Travel Guide.